Fund Rules

 Onboarding of approved proposals

-If an application for funding is approved, then the applicable Project Participants will be notified by email of the steps to be completed as part of the onboarding procedure.
+If a proposal for funding is approved, then the applicable Project Participants will be notified by email of the steps to be completed as part of the onboarding procedure.
 The onboarding procedure is intended to confirm a Project Participant’s compliance with these rules and any additional terms or specific conditions of the grant, in addition to these rules, that the Project Participant must follow.

 Project Participants must complete the onboarding process before the project can start.
 Failure to complete the onboarding procedure within 60 days of award notification may result in the grant being withdrawn.